A former Mary Kay sales director tells us how booking, selling, and recruiting the way she was taught still did not lead to success.

-I incurred a very large amount of Credit Card debt in Mary Kay, which I am now in the process of paying off.
+I incurred a very large amount of credit card debt in Mary Kay, and it will take a good deal of time to pay it o off.
 I went back to teaching school and although it also has its challenges, at least I know I will get paid every two weeks regardless.
 Rejection is a part of any job.
 I will gladly take the rejection of a sassy student over the slamming of doors or hanging up of phones any day!
 At least, I will still get a paycheck, even if I am rejected on occasion by a student.

 I have learned the value of a good job.
 It is not a sin to work for someone.
 It is not a sin to want a structured schedule (with benefits).
 It is pure bliss to walk out of there at 3:50 and not have to worry about making my “numbers” in any category whatsoever.
 Only dinner with my husband and watching sunsets together.
 It’s like I just got out of jail.